4 Tips to Build A Great Inside Sales Team: What Makes a Good Rep

 Here’s how to do it: This doesn’t have to turn into listening to a whole call and a cold-coaching session.
 It can just be a drive-by.
-As they hang up from their call, just stop by and say, “Hey, you know what?
+As they hang up their call, just stop by and say, “Hey, you know what?
 You sounded great!
 I’m glad you’re on my team.”
 That’s it!
-Don’t dive into a coaching conversation, just let them know they’re a bad-ass.
+Don’t dive into a coaching conversation, just let them know they’re a badass.

-3. Instill Confidence Through Mini-Training Exercises
+3. Instill Confidence Through Mini-Training Exercise

 If you’re noticing reps who don’t seem to have a lot of confidence on the phone, there’s a really easy (and fun) exercise to fix it.